AetherAi-AyushSingh/Publirepo/ADS AWS - CLI & Kubernetes Setup Runbook.md

 AWS@Apple Setup

-1.In order to configure your AWS CLI access, we'll need to gather some information from you.
+1. In order to configure your AWS CLI access, we'll need to gather some information from you.
 If you have any questions, go to:

 https://github.pie.apple.com/CloudTech/aws-apple/tree/main/setup